GraceEzinneUzodinma/airbnb-clone-project/README.md

 - A **Booking** is linked to one **Payment** (one-to-one relationship)
 - A **Property** can have multiple **Reviews** (one-to-many relationship)
 - A **User** can write multiple **Reviews** (one-to-many relationship)
+## Feature Breakdown

+### User Management
+Allows users to create accounts, log in, and manage their profiles.
+Users can update their personal information, profile pictures, and preferences.
+This feature ensures secure authentication and provides a personalized experience for each user.

+### Property Management
+Enables property owners to list, edit, and manage their properties on the platform.
+Owners can upload photos, set pricing, add descriptions, and manage availability.
+This feature is essential for attracting guests and maintaining an up-to-date property catalog.

+### Booking System
+Allows guests to search for properties, view availability, and book accommodations for specific dates.
+This feature handles the core functionality of the platform by connecting guests with available properties.
+The booking system calculates prices, manages reservations, and tracks booking status.

+### Reviews and Ratings
+Enables guests to leave reviews and ratings for properties and hosts after their stay.
+This feature builds trust within the community by providing authentic feedback and helping future guests make informed decisions.
+Reviews also help property owners improve their services.

+### Payment Processing
+Handles secure payment transactions between guests and hosts for bookings.
+This feature integrates with payment gateways to process credit card payments, transfers, and refunds.
+It ensures financial security and transparency for both parties.

+### Search and Filtering
+Allows guests to search for properties based on location, price range, amenities, and other criteria.
+This feature improves user experience by helping guests quickly find properties that match their needs.
+Advanced filtering options make the platform more user-friendly and efficient.

+### Notifications and Messaging
+Enables communication between guests and hosts through notifications and messaging.
+This feature allows hosts to respond to inquiries, confirm bookings, and communicate with guests.
+Clear communication helps prevent misunderstandings and improves overall user satisfaction.